A Balance of Western, Indigenous and African

-Our approach has been to build a bridge between Constellations and Ancestral Rituals in order to balance the Western and African perspectives held within the process.
-In this way, the 'search for roots, identity and belonging' can be aligned to a search for ancestral knowledge, a theme that continually emerges from work with clients.
+Our approach has been to build a bridge between systemic constellations and Ancestral family practices in order to balance Western, African and other Indigenous perspectives.
+In this way, the 'search for roots, identity and belonging' can be aligned to a search for ancestral knowledge for people from different cultural and ethnic backgrounds, a theme that continually emerges from work with clients.
 The Ancestral Constellations process can help strengthen family relationships, by exploring the impact of the past on present-day and also support the exploration of family research and ancestral knowledge.

 There are examples of African and Indigenous 'ways of knowing', that can be found within the constellations process and relates to other cultural traditions from around the world.
 They speak to levels of authority, rules of respect and the different orders within the relationship system, they include....

 - Call and repeat patterns with clarifying or healing sentences that the facilitator leads